rackerlabs/rackspace-how-to/content/cloud-files/best-practices-for-using-cloud-files.md

 deletion scripts.
 Because content grows regardless of the use case, it's best to plan ahead for this situation.

-### Set the Time To Live
+### Set the Time to Live

-In addition to the performance benefit of quicker listings, you're also able to set the Time To Live (TTL) value for containers that contain objects on the CDN.
+In addition to the performance benefit of quicker listings, you're also able to set the Time to Live (TTL) value for containers that contain objects on the CDN.
 You set the TTL on the Cloud Files container, and all of the objects inherit the container-level setting.
 A particular object in a container cannot have a TTL that is different than the other objects in the same container.
 As a result, you might want to set longer TTL values on content that is unlikely to change often.

-For website acceleration, you might use a longer TTL (at the container-level) for files that are updated infrequently, such as your CSS, JavaScript, and videos.
+For website acceleration, you might use a longer TTL (at the container level) for files that are updated infrequently, such as your CSS, JavaScript, and videos.
 At the same time, you can set a shorter TTL for rapidly changing objects such as user uploads.
 Using an appropriate TTL for the object type in your container improves performance.
-The longer the TTL, the more consistent the performance because it renews the CDN cache from your Cloud Files store less frequently.
+The longer the TTL, the more consistent the performance because it renews the CDN cache from your Cloud Files less frequently.